About Island Light

 • We do not "clone" anything that was in the original scene out (we do remove the sensor dust marks).

-• None of the photos on IslandLight.ca are of captive animals from zoos or game parks.
+• Unless noted in the description, none of the photos on IslandLight.ca are of captive animals from zoos or game parks.
 (Or of stuffed dead animals either.)

 • We always do our best not to harm or disturb any plant or animal life while in the field (which actually does include not swatting mosquitos).